home

 Prior Art

-Pergraphs are distinct from hypergraphs, as they don't allow for an edge between more than two nodes; they are not multigraphs, because they allow for edges from/to edges (similar to multigraphs, they allow for multiple edges between the same two nodes); they are distinct from higraphs, as they don't allow for edges to originate from collections of multiple nodes; they are different from Petri nets, because they don't have movable tokens; they are not the same as metagraphs, because they again allow for edges between (nested) collections of nodes.
-They are probably different from categories, because they're more specific than categories and don't require composition, but I don't know enough category theory to confirm that.
+Pergraphs are distinct from hypergraphs, as they don't allow for an edge between more than two nodes; they are not multigraphs, because pergraphs allow for edges from/to edges (similar to multigraphs, they allow for multiple edges between the same two nodes); they are distinct from higraphs, as they don't allow for nested vertices; they are different from Petri nets, because they don't have movable tokens; they are not the same as metagraphs, because they again allow for edges between (nested) collections of nodes.
+They are probably different from categories and n-categories, because they don't require composition and don't enforce any kind of hierarchy, but I don't know enough category theory to confirm that.

 The closest I've found to this concept is in this unsourced section on the Wikipedia article on hypergraphs: